humanforce/dotnet-challenge-batibot323/AppointmentScheduling/Solutioning.md

 - clustered index on appointments start date because we usually query with a date range
   - however not sure how this works with our query not only looking at start date but also end date

+## Bonus
+- for authentication, use api key if main api user is businesses. if persons, use oauth2 where they have to do user + password.
+- use authentication to limit access to doctors or patients, need to add merchantid or personid field to these db tables to know if possible to get.

 ## Initial Thoughts
 Scheduling appointments seem to be straightforward but now my initial hard think is how small I want the time resolution be.
 Can we assume appointments are in 15-minute blocks?
 Google Calendar actually allows you to specify a time down to the minute.
 The main problem here is to solve scheduling conflicts and how to find present a doctor's available time slots.